Body of missing Nevada 18-year-old found two weeks after disappearance - NewsBreak

 Body of missing Nevada 18-year-old found two weeks after disappearance

-LAS VEGAS ( KLAS ) – Nevada officials have located the body of missing 18-year-old Naomi Irion in a remote part of Churchill County, according to the Lyon County Sheriff’s Office.
+LAS VEGAS — Nevada officials have located the body of missing 18-year-old Naomi Irion in a remote part of Churchill County, according to the Lyon County Sheriff’s Office.

 Her body was discovered Tuesday in what deputies described as a remote gravesite.
 It was transported to the Washoe County Medical Examiner’s Office for an autopsy, officials said, where Irion’s identity was confirmed on Wednesday.